Cross-Session Decoding of Neural Spiking Data via Task-Conditioned Latent Alignment: RESULTS

 \subsection{Decoding Performance}

 We next quantify whether this cross-session alignment translates into improved downstream decoding performance.

 As shown in Fig. \ref{R2}, TCLA consistently improves decoding accuracy relative to both baselines across all three datasets, for both position and velocity decoding.
-For the two motor datasets ($MOTORCO_1$ and $MOTORCO_2$), TCLA yields significant gains in decoding the $x$ coordinate across sessions for both position and velocity (mean improvement from 0.033 to 0.386 in $R^2$, $P<10^{-4}$ in these cases, Wilcoxon signed-rank test).
-For $OCULOCO$, significantly improvements are observed for the $y$ coordinate (mean improvement from 0.093 to 0.374 in $R^2$, $P<10^{-5}$ in these cases, Wilcoxon signed-rank test).
+For the two motor datasets (\textit{MOTORCO}\textsubscript{1} and \textit{MOTORCO}\textsubscript{2}), TCLA yields significant gains in decoding the $x$ coordinate across sessions for both position and velocity variables (mean improvement from 0.033 to 0.386 in $R^2$, $P<10^{-4}$ in these cases, Wilcoxon signed-rank test).
+For \textit{OCULOCO}, decoding performance improves significantly for the $y$ coordinate (mean improvement from 0.093 to 0.374 in $R^2$, $P<10^{-5}$ in these cases, Wilcoxon signed-rank test).

 The LDNSws baseline, which shares the same autoencoder backbone as TCLA but is trained only on the limited target-session data, achieves a higher average $R^2$ than AutoLFADS in most settings, yet remains consistently inferior to TCLA.
 This comparison indicates that the performance gains are not solely attributable to the autoencoder architecture, but instead arise from effective knowledge transfer enabled by the proposed task-conditioned cross-session alignment.